Stresses of everyday life

 Try not to be too hard on yourself

-- Monitor your moods – this will give you an idea of whether your mood is staying constant or fluctuating over a period of time;
+- Monitor your moods – rating them out of then.
+This will give you an idea of whether your mood is staying constant or fluctuating over a period of time;

 - Put a plan in action – if your mood is a level three, have an idea of what to do to try and maintain it, or to make it even lower.
 If it gets up to a seven, give yourself another task to help get you back on track;